manumaan/tickstack1.0/README.md

 Bucket: bucket1
 Ensure the database initialization is completed.

+Copy the Admin's token from Data-Tokens screen and paste in telegraf.conf and kapacitor.conf.

-If telegraf docker container is not running yet, restart it from docker desktop and check status.
+Restart telegraf docker from docker desktop and check status.
 Once telegraf is running, you can check the system metrics coming inside the bucket1 database.

-If kapacitor docker container is not running yet, restart it from docker desktop and check status.
+Restart kapacitor docker container from docker desktop and check status.

 From Chronograf you can add the database into the config as given here: https://docs.influxdata.com/chronograf/v1.9/administration/creating-connections/#manage-influxdb-connections-using-the-chronograf-ui